Chicago Boyz » Blog Archive » The Grounding of USS Darter

 “Are You Sabotaging The IFF System?”
 Combat Information Center Sept 1944 Pg 1 – 6.

-IOW, in a crowded sky, a lot of US planes together with their beacons turned on could hide a Japanese plane trailing them because of the overwhelming number of IFF responses from a small area of a radar screen.
+IOW, in a crowded sky, a lot of US planes, together, with their beacons turned on, could hide a Japanese plane trailing them because of the overwhelming number of IFF responses from a small area of a radar screen.

 This was the exact tactic Japanese Kamikazes used off Luzon and Formosa against Task Force 38 (Adm Halsey) in November 1944.

-The trick of following an enemy flight home to it’s carrier was new at Midway in June 1942.
+The trick of following an enemy flight home to its carrier was new at Midway in June 1942.

 But it was not until Dec 1944 almost 2.5 years later, a couple of months after the loss of the USS Darter, that Rear Adm Baker and Captain Thatch (of “Thatch weave” fame) invented the “Tomcat” picket destroyer concept.
 A tactic where there were two radar pickets, with overhead combat air patrol (CAP), either side of a line sixty mile towards the strike group’s target, were placed such that returning planes were to orbit them and be visually inspected for enemy planes by the CAP.